parallelwindfarms/byteparsing/paper/paper.md

 # Summary

 # Statement of need

 In research there are many software packages that use non-standard data containers for their input and output.
 This can be a problem when we need to do post-processing, or when we want to embed such a package in a larger data pipeline.
 In many cases, these non-standard formats have header information in plain text, while the bulk of the data is saved in binary.
-For these cases, there are only few accesible options for parsing and manipulating data in Python.
+For these cases, there are only few accessible options for parsing and manipulating data in Python.

 Here are some Python modules for parsing that one could consider:

-- `pyparsing` is the de-facto standard for text parsing in Python.
+- `pyparsing` is the _de facto_ standard for text parsing in Python.
 It seems to have no features for dealing with binary data though.
 - `construct` deals mostly with pure binary data
 - `Kaitai Struct`
 - `antlr` requires a large time investment to learn

-The major downside of the other binary parser packages in Python that we could find, is that they focus mostly on parsing network trafic, or data structures that can be described in a fixed declarative language.
+The major downside of the other binary parser packages in Python that we could find, is that they focus mostly on parsing network traffic, or data structures that can be described in a fixed declarative language.

 The approach we take is:

 - Easy to program, using concepts similar to those found in other functional parser combinators like `pyparsing`.
-- Deals transparently with Python objects that support the buffer protocol (e.g. memory mapped file access is trivially supported).
+- Deals transparently with Python objects that support the buffer protocol (_e.g._: memory mapped file access is trivially supported).
 - Performant enough, considering the use case where we have small ASCII headers and large contiguous blocks of floating point data.

 # Architecture